SinisterRectus/JC2MP-DiscordBridge/README.md

 # JC2MP-DiscordBridge
 Module for communicating between JC2MP and the Discord API

-- If you don't already have one, you should set up a dedicated Discord account or bot to use with this bridge
+- If you don't already have one, you should set up a dedicated Discord bot to use with this bridge
-- Open discordtojcmp.lua and enter a server name, channel name, and (at the very bottom) your login credentials
+- Open discordtojcmp.lua and enter a guild ID, channel ID, and bot token
 - Change the host or port if necessary
-- Follow the installation instructions at Discordia's repository to install Luvit and Discordia
+- Follow the installation instructions at [Discordia](https://github.com/SinisterRectus/Discordia)'s repository to install Luvit and Discordia
 - Run discordtojcmp.lua with a Luvit process
 - Load the DiscordBridge module inside of a JC2MP server